-- > Increased revenue related to the implementation of Local Control Funding Formula. - Planning for declining enrollment of 40 students per year due to enrollment declines at all school sites (Enrollment and average daily attendance are updated at each reporting period). - Maintaining class size reduction funding by ensuring class sizes in grades K-3 do not exceed 1:24 ratio.
+- > Increased revenue related to the full implementation of Local Control Funding Formula. - ➤ Planning for declining enrollment of 75 students per year primarily due to the change in Inter-District transfer policy of a neighboring school district. - Maintaining class size reduction funding by ensuring class sizes in grades K-3 do not exceed 1:24 ratio.